 Prophetic Word 4/23/2021:

 Back before 2020 rolled in, I was at a doctor’s appointment in a surgeon’s office.
 As I was waiting in a chair, a husband and wife in their late 50’s walked in the door that grabbed my attention.
 They looked as if they had time traveled from 1980.
 The woman seemed to be dressed in attire I would have worn in high school (telling my age).
 Her hair was permed, and her eye shadow was frosty blue.
 She wore a T-shirt with an 80’s rock-band logo and Levi jeans with Nike tennis shoes from that period.
-Her husband was just as you would picture from 1980.
 I thought to myself, “They need a makeover.”
 I instantly heard the Father say, “My Body is getting ready to get a makeover.”
 I was sort of struck by His words and started imagining what His Body would look like in 2020.
-I meditated on 2020 vision and a host of makeovers I thought we as His people needed.
+I meditated on 2020 vision and a host of makeovers we needed.
 This was the first year that I did not release a prophetic word for the year.

 Later, as the corona/covid virus came about and people began to wear a mask, bleach their homes, and every item, I questioned the Father about His message to me and if I had heard correctly.
 People were dying alone, and it was a somber time.
 As I pondered the makeover off and on, I realized many in ministry took to zoom/skype or other outlets to form communities online due to the virus.
 I did see a peak in gatherings via social media or zoom.
 I also felt like more people were praying for family, our nation, and Israel.
 However, I still did not picture the makeover as I had envisioned or heard in my spirit.

 My husband and I have a small group we meet with on Wednesday nights for book club, prayer, and fellowship via zoom.
 As we came into 2021, we started trying to fix some issues with my website and delete older blogs, videos, and podcast that were outdated.